actuallyzefe/n8n-shopier/README.md

 ### Resource Operations

 **Product Operations**: Retrieve and filter your product catalog with comprehensive filtering options matching official Shopier API specifications.

+**Order Operations**: Access order information with comprehensive filtering by date ranges, status, and other criteria.

+### Webhook Setup

+To use the Shopier Trigger node for webhook events:

+1. **Create a Webhook Handler**

+   - Build your own custom endpoint (Notification URL) on your server as a webhook handler
+   - Your webhook handler must be capable of:
+     - Receiving POST requests from Shopier when events arise
+     - Receiving the notification events via HTTPS connections
+     - Reading both header and body
+     - Returning 200 OK HTTP status code to Shopier within 5 seconds

+2. **Register for Webhooks**

+   - Go to your Shopier app's configuration page
+   - Navigate to the Webhooks section
+   - Add at least one webhook and select the webhook event type
+   - Enter the Notification URL for each of the added events
+   - This will be the URL where the event notifications will be sent

+3. **Configure the Trigger Node**
+   - Add the Shopier Trigger node to your workflow
+   - Select the events you want to listen for

 ### Advanced Configuration